Sketching sparse low-rank matrices with near-optimal sample- and time-complexity using message passing: Recovery in the presence of noise

-Let $\hbX_0$ denote the estimated signal matrix computed using the eigenvectors recovered by the algorithm.
-Fig. \ref{fig:noisy} plots the normalized squared error of the recovered matrix (defined as $\|\hbX_0-\bX_0\|^2_F/{\|\bX_0\|^2_F}$) against the sketch size $m$, for different SNR values.
 Recall that the sketch size is $m=RP$, where $R$ is the number of bins and $P$ is the number of components in each bin.
-In Fig. \ref{subfig:noisy_varyR_disjoint}, the sketch size is varied via $R$, with $P$ held constant.
+In Fig. \hyperref[subfig:noisy_varyR_disjoint]{8a}, the sketch size is varied via $R$, with $P$ held constant.
 As $R$ increases, more nonzero matrix entries are recovered in the first stage of the algorithm.
-This increases the number of right nodes in the graph for stage B, allowing more nonzero eigenvector entries to be recovered which leads to a smaller normalized squared error.
-In Figs. \ref{subfig:noisy_varyP_disjoint} and \ref{subfig:noisy_varyP_overlap}, the sketch size is varied via $P$, with the number of bins $R$ held constant.
-The $P$ values we vary across are $\ceil{c\log (n/k)}$ for $c=1,2,\dots, 6.$ The accuracy of the recovery improves as $P$ increases due to more reliable zeroton and singleton detection.
-In all subfigures, we observe that the normalized squared error decreases with SNR as expected.
+This increases the number of right nodes in the graph for stage B, allowing more nonzero eigenvector entries to be recovered which leads to smaller NSE.
+In Figs. \hyperref[subfig:noisy_varyP_disjoint]{8b} and \hyperref[subfig:noisy_varyP_overlap]{8c}, the sketch size is varied via $P$, with the number of bins $R$ held constant.
+The value of $P$ is varied as $\ceil{c\log (n/k)}$ for $c\in [0.1, 4.1]$.
+The accuracy of the recovery improves as $P$ increases due to more reliable zeroton and singleton detection.
+In all subfigures, we observe that the NSEs decrease with the SNR as expected.